jnv/ansible-role-unattended-upgrades/README.md

 **NOTE:** This feature is not currently supported on Debian Jessie, due to a missing replacement for the said package.
 Attempt to enable this feature on unsupported system will cause a failure.
 See [the discussion in #6](https://github.com/jnv/ansible-role-unattended-upgrades/issues/6) for more details.

+## Disabled Cron Jobs

+On some hosts you may find that the unattended-upgrade's cronfile `/etc/cron.daily/apt` file has been renamed to `apt.disabled`.
+This is possibly provider's decision, to save some CPU cycles.
+Use [enable-standard-cronjobs](https://github.com/Yannik/ansible-role-enable-standard-cronjobs) role to reenable unattended-upgrades.
+See also discussion in [#9](https://github.com/jnv/ansible-role-unattended-upgrades/issues/9).

 ## Role Variables

 * `unattended_origins_patterns`: array of origins patterns to determine whether the package can be automatically installed, for more details see [Origins Patterns](#origins-patterns) below.